EDCD/EDMarketConnector/PLUGINS.md

 The `Suits` members have an additional key:value pair `edmcName` which is our preferred name for display on the UI, for the in-use game language.

+The "language", "gameversion" and "build" values from the "Fileheader" event are all now stored in `state[]` fields; "GameLanguage", "GameVersion" and "GameBuild".

 ##### Synthetic Events

 A special "StartUp" entry is sent if EDMC is started while the game is already